 We strongly recommend that alongside security awareness training you have a strong layer of technological protection in place, including a secure email gateway, and endpoint protection.
-These defenses are highly valuable in your efforts to prevent breaches; however, knowledgeable people are a required to keep these defenses running to their full potential.
+These defenses are highly valuable in your efforts to prevent breaches; however, knowledgeable people are required to keep these defenses running to their full potential.

 Also, attackers today are not targeting only through technological means.
 Today’s cyber attackers understand that people are easier to hack than technology.
-So, the best thing you can do is make sure both your technology and your people are up to date security wise and able to work in conjuncture with each other to keep your organization safe.
+So, the best thing you can do is make sure both your technology and your people are up to date security-wise and able to work in conjuncture with each other to keep your organization safe.

 The very real threat of cyber-attack is not news to most customers these days.
 People are aware of the persistence of these attackers and understand what consequences there may be if a business they are a customer of is successfully breached.
-A recent survey found that 43% of the companies taking part in the study had suffered reputation loss and negative customer experiences as a result of a successful cyber-attack.
+A survey found that 43% of the companies taking part in the study had suffered reputation loss and negative customer experiences as a result of a successful cyber-attack.